About

 Isabella Whiteway – Case Worker

 Bella joined Change for Good in November 2024.
-She was led to working in prisons through her training as a therapist but found her true calling was to pursue a career within the prison system.
-Her experience is in addiction recovery and mental health.
+She was led to working in prisons through her training as a therapist but found her true calling was to pursue a career working with prison leavers.
+Her previous experience is in addiction recovery and mental health.
+Bella was drawn to Change for Good as her experience working in prison proved to her the value of a holistic, mentor-led approach to rehabilitation.
 Bella previously studied languages and enjoys connecting with people and learning new things.
-In her spare time, Bella enjoys painting.
+In her spare time, Bella enjoys painting and she is passionate about exploring and encouraging the creative ways that people express, and are curious about, themselves.

 Rebecca Gascoigne – Volunteer Coordinator